A7F/aca-kmeans/output/README.md

 runs-exp2: no hard cap on iteration number, the algorithm is just free to converge in how many iterations are needed.
 Fixed number of points and clusters, same as runs-exp1.
 Use the file `exp2-stats.py`.

+runs-exp3: a comparison with serial Python and serial C++ varying the number of points but with fixed number of clusters.

+runs-exp4: rasha running serial code c++ and with fixed number of points but varying the clusters.
+We notice an increase in the average kmeans time to complete a single iteration, as expected.